 Lisa: (and if you are a really good friend, you can tag along, too!).
 Your gift doesn’t need to be complicated or expensive to be appreciated.
 It's also a great way to support the businesses you already appreciate.

-Ryan: It’s so exciting to get concert or theatre tickets or a day trip somewhere or a really good dinner out (that’s one of my favourites!).
+Ryan: It’s so exciting to get concert or theatre tickets, a day trip somewhere, or a really good dinner out (that’s one of my favourites!).